 2. ARH 110 Art and Its Histories

-4. One additional course with a contemporary emphasis, relating to art history, visual studies, or film and media studies, to be chosen in consultation with adviser
+3. One course with a contemporary emphasis, relating to art history, visual studies, or film and media studies, to be chosen in consultation with an adviser

-5. Five additional studio art courses, (one of which may be at the 100-level).
-Students may work across media concentrations but must take the full sequence of courses (usually three, including a 300-level course) in at least one of the following areas of concentration:
+5. Five additional 4-credit studio art courses, one of which may be at the 100-level.
+Students may work across media areas but must consult with their adviser to take a series of courses (usually three) to reach the advanced level in at least one of the following.
+Each area is sequenced differently but will require at least one 300-level course.

 6. ARS 385